razekmh/CSV-to-Arches-JSON/README.md

 _"[Arches](https://arches.readthedocs.io/en/latest/) is a web-based, geospatial information system for cultural heritage inventory and management.
 The platform is purpose-built for the international cultural heritage field, and it is designed to record all types of immovable heritage, including archaeological sites, buildings and other historic structures, landscapes, and heritage ensembles or districts."_

+Data input to Arches can be achieved using a dedicated GUI or an API.
+Bulk data upload is only possible using the API.
+[Arches API accepts data in three formats](https://arches.readthedocs.io/en/latest/import-export/); JSON, CSV and shapefiles.
+Each of the formats require a dedicated structure.

+Arches data structure is

 ### Built With